rohan-k02/ai_planet/README.md

 - Create an Argo CD application to monitor the repository and automatically deploy changes to the Kubernetes cluster.

     This command creates an app called todo-test that monitors the specified repo.
 It looks for kubernetes yaml files in the k8s folder.
-It uses the defuault
+It uses the default namespace and connects to the local Kubernetes cluster.

     ```bash
     argocd app create todo-test --repo https://github.com/rohan-k02/ai_planet.git --path k8s --dest-namespace default --dest-server https://kubernetes.default.svc --sync-policy auto